FNAL-CTA/CTAEvaluation/documentation/ten-percent.md

 We will read out the tape load times, unmount time, positioning time, the drive transfer time, and the total time the event takes.
 On the CTA node we will collect information from CTA-admin commands including tape information (tape identification, average volume per retrieve and archive tape mount), failed requests, show queues, and bytes transferred.

 This monitoring data will be compared with throughput and load data from EOS and FTS, as well as hardware load monitoring.
-These sources taken together should allow us to form reasonable predictions about resource requirements and theoretical load at production scale.
+These sources, taken together, should allow us to form reasonable predictions about resource requirements and theoretical load at production scale.

 ## Tests to be done